 Designing Modeled Event Meshes

 You can build modeled event meshes using objects created in Designer.
-You can then discover data from runtime event brokers in an actual event mesh and compare the data with the model to verify that the runtime matches the model and you can update your runtime or model as required.
+You can then discover data from operational event brokers in your EDA and compare the data with the model to verify that the runtime matches the model and then update your runtime or model as required.

-Alternatively, if you already have a functioning EDA, you can use discovered runtime data to populate Event Portal with objects that match your runtime event flows and create modeled event mesh for your existing runtime environment without manually creating all of the applications and events in Designer.
+Alternatively, if you already have a functioning EDA, you can use discovered runtime data to populate Event Portal with objects that match your runtime event flows and create modeled event meshes for your existing runtime environment without manually creating all of the applications and events in Designer.

 You create modeled event meshes within environments.
 Environments in PubSub+ Cloud represent the runtime environments within your organization.
 For example, you may have several development environments for different lines of business, testing environments, a staging environment, and a production environment.
 You can create modeled event meshes with the same name in different environments to represent the deployment of applications as they are operationally promoted to runtime event brokers in higher level environments.